 - Classes have already started for the semester.
 How do I request D-clearance?

 Once classes begin for the semester, instructors manage their own class rosters.
 To try to secure a seat in a course that requires D-clearance, you will need to gain the instructor’s approval with a Thornton Course Addition Clearance Form.
-You can pick up this form in TMC 200 during regular business hours.
+You can pick up this form in The Music Complex (TMC), Room 200, during regular business hours.
 If possible, attend the first day of class with this form.
 If you’ve already missed the first day of class, plan to attend the next class session or reach out to the instructor via email to request approval.
 If there are open seats in the course and the professor approves your enrollment, s/he will sign the form, which you should then bring back to TMC 200 for processing.
 Once you are granted clearance, you will need to officially register for the class on the Web Registration system.

 - How do I know which classes are required for my music minor?